Burglary per Capita in St. Louis

 The rate of burglary in the St. Louis area is 2.364 per 1,000 residents during a standard year.
 People who live in the St. Louis area generally consider the west part of the city to be the safest.

-By a simple count ignoring population, more crimes occur in the central parts of St. Louis, MO: about 2,181 per year.
+By a simple count ignoring population, more burglary occurs in the central parts of St. Louis, MO: about 2,181 per year.
 The northeast part of the St. Louis area has fewer cases of burglary with only 298 in a typical year.

 |---|---|